The Mission

 Sort-A-Thon

 ZWTI held its first annual Sort-A-Thon event on 9/23/2025-9/25/2025.
 This 3-day event was hosted by the City of Denton (Sustainability Dept.) in their warehouse and involved over 60 volunteers across 10 colleges.
 Approximately 1,700lbs of material was sorted and collected in the data by the participating volunteers.
+The 2025 Sort-A-Thon is set for September 10th-12th.
+Smaller, more frequent sorting events are conducted throughout each semester.

 Sort-A-Thon